see-mike-out/erie-documentation/docs/encoding/repeat.md

 order: 610
 ---

-The `repeat` channel is a way to make sequanced streams that are repeated over one or more nominal fields.
+The `repeat` channel is a data-driven composition method that sequences and/or overlays streams over one or more nominal fields.
 If used, then tones are grouped and played separately.
 It is possible to specify the order to be played using either `order` or `sort` property (not both).